 You can find feta cheese in every U.S household and single meals.
 It gets adored a lot since it’s more than just an ingredient used in every salad recipe.
 Feta cheese will enhance the flavor of any dish due to its big personality.

-Made with sheep’s milk and salted by brine, feta cheese is known for being buttery, rich, tangy, and salty.
+Made with sheep’s milk and salted by brine, feta cheese is known for its buttery and rich taste with some tanginess and saltiness mixed in.
 So no wonder why it’s one of the most renowned cheese styles across the culinary planet.

 Besides, the cheese is known as one of the oldest ones in the world.
 And the more aged it gets, the more peppery it tastes.
 Maybe, for this reason, many people love to use it as a spicy, cheesy spread to pair with their crusty bread, sandwiches, and pitas.

 A conventional block of feta brings you only good vibes, not only due to its salty and palatable flavors but also creamy and crumbly texture.
 Its unique aroma varies depending on the milk you choose to use and its aging process.